aosabook/500lines/event-driven-web-server/writeup.md

 When you call `buffer!` on a `buffer`, it increments the `tries` count, then loops to read characters from the input stream.
 If it reaches the end of available input, or an `:eof`, it returns the last character it read.
 It also keeps track of whether its seen an `\r\n\r\n` go by during the reading (to make it easier to detect complete requests later) and how many times we've tried to read from this buffer (so that we can evict needy buffers further up).
 Finally, if it encounters any kind of error during the read process, it returns an `:eof` to signal that the caller should just throw out this particular socket.

 The procedure `read-char-no-hang` is essential here; that's the thing that allows us to read without blocking, or "`hang`ing", when there are no further chars to read on the incoming stream.
 Instead of waiting on further input like plain `read-char`, `read-char-no-hang` just returns `nil` immediately.
 We've also passed two additional arguments that mean it'll return `:eof` rather than erroring at the end-of-file marker.
-That should explain why we were just throwing away buffers and sockets that came back with an `:eof` result; it's because an `:eof` here means that the client socket has closed its stream, so there's no reason to send a reply back.
+That should explain why we were just throwing away buffers and sockets that came back with an `:eof` result; it's because an `:eof` here means that the client socket has closed its stream, so we couldn't send a reply back even if we hypothetically wanted to.

 The `buffer` class looks like

 	(defclass buffer ()
 	  ((tries :accessor tries :initform 0)
 	   (contents :accessor contents :initform nil)
-	   (bi-stream :reader bi-stream :initarg :bi-stream)
+	   (content-size :accessor content-size :initform 0)
 	   (found-crlf? :accessor found-crlf? :initform nil)
-	   (content-size :accessor content-size :initform 0)
+	   (started :reader started :initform (get-universal-time))
-	   (started :reader started :initform (get-universal-time))))
+	   (bi-stream :reader bi-stream :initarg :bi-stream)))

 It's just a series of storage slots to track buffering state from the incoming socket; nothing interesting whatsoever, unless you're new to Common Lisp.
 If you _are_ just joining us from mainstream OO languages, you might notice the odd fact that these CLOS (Common Lisp Object System) `class` declarations only involve slots and related getters/setters, or `reader`s/`accessor`s in CL terms, and initial-value-related options (`:initform` specifies a default value, while `:initarg` specifies a hook for the caller of `make-instance` to provide a default value).
 This is because the Lisp object system is based on generic functions.
+We already briefly saw what a `method` looks like back when we discussed `process-ready`, and now that we've seen a `class`, it's worth taking a detour.

 ## A Brief Detour through CLOS

-Basically, at a very high level, you need to think "Methods specialize on classes" rather than "classes have methods".
+Basically, you need to think "Methods specialize on classes" rather than "classes have methods".
 That should get you most of the way to understanding.

 From a theoretical perspective, the class-focused approach and the function-focused approach can be seen as perpendicular approaches to the same problem.
 Namely

-> How do we treat different classes similarly for the purposes of certain operations that they have in common?
+> How do we treat different classes thigs for the purposes of certain operations that they have in common?

 The most common concrete example is the various number implementations.
 No, an integer is not the same as a real number is not the same as a complex number and so forth, *but*, you can add, multiply, divide and so on each of those.
 And it'd be nice if you could just express the idea of addition without having to name separate operations for different types when each of them amounts to the same conceptual procedure.
 The class-focused approach says